San Antonio: South Side

-The South Side area of San Antonio is characterized for its predominantly Latino and Hispanic neighborhoods, an average above 81 percent.
+The South Side area of San Antonio is characterized by its predominantly Latino and Hispanic neighborhoods, who on average, account for above 81 percent of the population.
 Large growth came to South Side when Toyota constructed a manufacturing plant.
-Palo Alto College and the Texas A&M University-San Antonio are located in the area.
+Palo Alto College and Texas A&M University–San Antonio are located in the area.

 East Side

-The East Side of San Antonio is home to the San Antonio Stock Show & Rodeo, the AT&T Center, and the Freeman Coliseum.
+The East Side of San Antonio is home to the San Antonio Stock Show & Rodeo, the Frost Bank Center, and the Freeman Coliseum.
 This area has the largest concentration of Black and African American residents.

 West Side

 The West Side is predominantly Hispanic/Latin American and working class, with pockets of wealth in the northwest and far west.
+African Americans are also located in parts of San Antonio's West Side.
 The West Side has undergone gentrification as of 2019.
-It includes the diverse neighborhoods of Avenida Guadalupe, Collins Garden, Las Palmas, Prospect Hill, San Juan Gardens, Loma Park, Loma Vista, Memorial Heights, and Westwood.
+It includes the diverse neighborhoods of Avenida Guadalupe, Collins Garden, Las Palmas, Prospect Hill, Rainbow Hills (Marbach), San Juan Gardens, Loma Park, Loma Vista, Memorial Heights, and Westwood.
 It is also home to the historic Our Lady of the Lake University and St. Mary's University.

-Vegetation
+Flora and fauna

-Natural vegetation in the San Antonio area (where undisturbed by development) includes oak-cedar woodland, oak grassland savanna, chaparral brush, and riparian (stream) woodland.
+Natural vegetation in the San Antonio area, where undisturbed by development, includes oak-cedar woodland, oak grassland savanna, chaparral brush, and riparian (stream) woodland.
 San Antonio is at the westernmost limit for both Cabbage palmetto (Sabal palmetto) and Spanish moss.